Outbound Sales Explained: Techniques, Strategies & Best Practices

 4. Send Personalised Emails/Cold-Calls

-With the average professional receiving around 100 emails a day, you have to find a way to stand out in their inbox.
+With the average professional receiving around 100 emails daily, you must find a way to stand out in their inbox.
 Start by grabbing their attention with an effective email subject line, then tell them why they can’t live without your solution in the email body.
-The best emails are personalised to the person you’re targeting and will maximise your results.
+The best emails are personalized to your target person and will maximize your results.

 Also read: Best Outbound Email Sequence Template for Generating Leads